Veterinarians say fears about 'mystery' dog illness may be overblown. Here's why

 While there's no official tally, there are now hundreds of cases of an "atypical canine respiratory disease," according to state health officials and medical organizations in more than a dozen states.

-However, Williams cautions this framing can be misleading because it gives the impression that a clearly defined disease is spreading.
+However, Williams cautions this framing can give the impression that a clearly defined disease is spreading.
 "We have a very poor understanding of the cases clinically," he says.

 Negative tests may not rule out known pathogens